Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Use language that speaks to your buyer personas.

-Tailor the language in your email campaigns to your buyer personas — fictional representations of your target customers.
+Successful automation feels personal.
+Segment your list and tailor your tone to match specific buyer personas—fictional representations of your ideal customers.
 Consider the following applications of targeted language:

 What are the benefits of email sequencing?